 OnceHub is like Microsoft Bookings but with an additional lead engagement functionality.

 OnceHub’s standalone booking pages work very similarly to Microsoft Bookings.
-It also has similar scheduling and customization features, such as the ability to change your availability and use custom colors on your booking page.
+It also has similar scheduling and customization features, such as the ability to change your meeting times and use custom colors on your booking page.

 However, OnceHub goes a step further and offers intelligent chatbots and lead capture forms.
-With the tool’s no-code journey builder, you can use these elements to capture a lead and convince it to schedule a meeting with you.
+With the tool’s no-code journey builder, you can use these elements to capture a lead and convince them to book appointments with you.

 |Price||$0/moth||Scheduled meetings: $10/user/month

 Live engagements (e.g. chatbots):